 - A food processor or blender

-The ‘energy ball making’ method goes something like this…
+How to make energy balls?
+The method goes something like this…

 1. Grind down the nuts and/or seeds with a food processor into a rustic meal.